Dealer86/Cryptocurrency-Portfolio-Tracker/README.md

 Following SOLID principles, employing design patterns, and adhering to Domain-Driven Design (DDD) concepts, I've created a robust and extensible application.

 This project uses the following technologies:
-* FastAPI - a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints
+* FastAPI - a modern, fast (high-performance) web framework for building APIs with Python 3.6+ based on standard Python type hints.
-* Uvicorn - a lightning-fast ASGI server, built on top of the asyncio event loop
+* Uvicorn - a lightning-fast ASGI server, built on top of the asyncio event loop.
-* Matplotlib - a Python library for creating static, animated, and interactive visualizations in Python
+* Matplotlib - a Python library for creating static, animated, and interactive visualizations in Python.
-* Sqlite3 - SQLite is library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine
+* Sqlite3 - SQLite is library that implements a small, fast, self-contained, high-reliability, full-featured, SQL database engine.
-* CoinGecko API - cryptocurrency data API for traders and developers
+* CoinGecko API - cryptocurrency data API for traders and developers.

 ## Resources
 For more information about FastAPI, visit their [official documentation](https://fastapi.tiangolo.com/).